 Unfortunately, there's only one input tray, and you can't have both regular paper and photo paper loaded at once.
 If you want to use a different type of paper, you need to manually unload and reload the tray with the right type of paper each time.
 Also, the printer needs to be on to replace the ink cartridges.

-The Epson WF-3820 has a good LCD screen.
-Although it has good visibility whether you're sitting or standing, you can tilt the display panel vertically to help you see the screen better.
-It has a crisp background with touch-sensitive buttons around the display border.
-The touch screen is easy to navigate, and if you're confused about how to do something, how-to diagrams are available by pressing the Help button.
+The display is good.
+It's easy to see whether you're sitting or standing, and you can tilt the display panel to improve visibility.
+The user interface is easy to navigate, and if you're confused about how to do something, how-to diagrams are available by pressing the Help button.

-The Epson WF-3820 's inkjet cartridge system is only okay.
-The black page yield is pretty low, so you'll have to replace the black cartridge often.
-On the other hand, the color page yield is good and should last you longer.
+The cartridge system is only okay.
+The black page yield is pretty low, but the color page yield is good.
 There are three different color cartridges, so you can change the empty ones without needing to replace them all at once.
-When the black ink runs out, it must be replaced to continue printing as you can't print with color cartridges only.
-On the upside, there are high-capacity versions that should last longer, although we didn't test these.
-We couldn't find any third-party ink available.
+You need to replace the black ink cartridge as soon as it runs out because the printer won't print with color cartridges only.
+There are high-capacity cartridges (T822XL) that'll last longer, although we didn't test these.

 If you're looking for a similarly priced color inkjet printer with superior page yields, check out the Brother MFC-J4335DW.

-The Epson Smart Panel app lets you print, scan, and copy directly from your mobile device.
+The Epson Smart Panel app is very feature-rich.
+It lets you print, scan, and copy directly from your mobile device.
 It also lets you check ink levels, perform maintenance tasks like firmware updates, nozzle checks, printhead cleaning, and order new cartridges right from the app.
 You can print most file types on both Android and iOS, but some don't work on iOS.
-When printing a Microsoft Office document from the app, the document's format isn't converted properly, meaning the result is a mobile version of the print.
+For example, when printing a Microsoft Office document from the iOS version of the app, the document's format isn't converted properly, meaning the result is a mobile version of the print.
 Also, TXT files aren't supported by the iOS version of the app.
 That said, you can still print both file types using Apple AirPrint.